 - Place the top edge of the apron in the fold of the bias tape.
 Pin in place.

 - Add pins along the entire length of the ties.

 - At each end of the tie, open it, and fold the corners in, creating a point.
-(You don’t need to use pins; I used pins to hold the corners down while I took the photo.)
+(You don’t need to use pins; we used pins to hold the corners down while we took the photo.)